ramrom/rams_dot_files/cheatsheets/tech_standands_info.md

     - cmd+shift+L for autofill
 - excluded domains: browser ext -> settings -> excluded domains
     - list of domains/sites where banner to prompt to save creds wont appear

+## CLOUD DRIVES
+- dropbox
+    - free: limits to 3 devices to sync, no offline file access
+- mega
+    - no device limits, native linux/osx/windows clients, has offline file access for entire folders and all files
+- google drive
+    - offline access for idvidual files (and only gdocs like their spreadsheet and word doc)

 ## OPTIONS TRADING